How to Map a Sales Territory: A Step-by-Step Guide

 Sales territory optimization can boost sales.
 One may think that it’s not too significant, but here’s the fun part - it offers such results without any change in the sales strategy or total resources.

-In simple words, it just requires astute planning to deliver better results while maintaining business scalability - and that’s just the tangible component of the advantages!
+In simple words, it just requires astute workforce management to deliver better results while maintaining business scalability - and that’s just the tangible component of the advantages!

 Sales territory mapping can also streamline resources, improve customer service, balance workloads, introduce fairness, and maximize productivity - all of which will attract multi-fold benefits.